-As a business owner, you know how important human resources is to your company.
-It’s your responsibility to ensure your employees are paid on time, stay safe throughout the workday, and have access to benefits like workers’ compensation, health insurance, and 401k.
+As a business owner, you know how important employees are your company.
+It’s your responsibility to ensure that your employees are paid on time, stay safe throughout the workday, and have access to benefits like workers’ compensation, health insurance, and 401k.

 So, how is HR done in your business?

 Using a PEO to outsource HR lets you focus on your mission and operations to deliver the best products and services to your clients.
-In this blog, we’ll discuss the top 10 FAQs business owners have about professional employer organizations (PEOs).
+In this blog, we’ll help you understand what a PEO is and we’ll discuss the top 10 questions business owners have about professional employer organizations (PEOs).

 - What is a PEO?